Former NRL player, three children die in horrific car fire

 Mr Tong said Ms Baxter had severe burns to a significant part of her body.

-The car has been wrapped in orange plastic but appeared to have been severely damage.
+The car has been wrapped in orange plastic but appeared to have been severely damaged.

-Police established a major crime scene, cordoning off a large part of the street and side streets.

 Neighbour Murray Campbell said he heard several loud bangs.